 Having missed that chance, we cling desperately to remorse as a last parental act.
 It keeps us connected to our dead children.
 It shows our love and loyalty and belated understanding of what they needed and what we failed to provide.
 It’s a desperate plea for their forgiveness.
 Except that now, only we can forgive ourselves.
 And that could be a long time coming.

 You have a total right to feel whatever you’re feeling.
 By all means, let it out!
 At the same time, please feed your battered soul.
 Treat yourself with the same compassion you would offer a dear friend in your position.
 Make a list of all the great things you did for and with your child over the years.
 Remember that no one is a perfect parent; no one is all seeing or all powerful.

-“Just as no one can erase the grief that you feel right now, there were limits to what anyone could have done to fix your loved one’s pain,” according to Jordan and Baugher in After the Suicide: Coping with your Grief.
+“Just as no one can erase the grief that you feel right now, there were limits to what anyone could have done to fix your loved one’s pain,” according to Jordan and Baugher in After Suicide Loss: Coping with your Grief.
 “Living through the suicide of a loved one confronts all survivors with a profound sense of their own limitations.”
 You may feel like putting yourself on trial for failing your child, they write, but at least let someone like a therapist ensure that it’s a “fair trial” that reviews all the evidence!